Skip site navigation (1)Skip section navigation (2)

 ing the `--time` argument.
 This allows OpenPGP implementations

-on the validity of the certificate.
+on the validity of the user ID.

 [possible values: compromised, superseded, retired, unspecified]